 Roundup is a commonly used weed and grass killer containing Glyphosate.
 When applied to plants, it is absorbed by the leaves, and acts by inhibiting specific enzymes.
 The plants need these functioning enzymes to absorb nutrients, so without them, they die.
 This makes it a very good weed killer, but it is also nondiscriminatory, so it can kill your favorite flowers too.
 So, you should use it with care if you don’t want a barren yard.

 But are there other reasons you should use Roundup?
 Can it harm your dog?

 Is Roundup Safe For Dogs?

 Once dried, Glyphosate is considered less of a risk to your dog.
 However, if your dog ingests Glyphosate, it does have the potential to make them unwell.
 Glyphosate can cause severe immediate effects, like abnormal heart rates and rhythms, seizures, and labored breathing.
-Perhaps most importantly, it is a known human carcinogen, so it may also cause cancer in dogs.
+Perhaps most importantly, it might be a human carcinogen, which may also cause cancer in dogs.

 What Symptoms Can It Cause In Dogs?

 Signs of Roundup poisoning that you might notice could include:

 - Wobbliness, excitement, or other unusual behavior